contao/docs/docs/manual/site-structure/pages-as-central-elements/external-redirect.en.md

 ---
 title: 'External redirect'
-description: 'This page type redirects visitors to an external page.
+description: 'A page of this type redirects visitors to an external page.
 This can be a page outside your server or a page within the Contao page structure but under a different domain than the redirect page.'
 url: "site-structure/external-redirect"
 aliases:
     - /en/site-structure/pages-as-central-elements/external-redirect/